-First-time parents can certainly find opportunities to practice, and start the conversation early on supporting each other in the parenting journey.
+First-time parents can certainly find opportunities to practice and start the conversation early on supporting each other in the parenting journey.
 Both the dad and mum have a role to play, not just in caring for the baby but also for each other.

 For first-time parents, it may seem awkward to hold and care for a newborn.
-So how can both parents be confident in caring for baby?
+So how can both parents be confident in caring for a baby?

 We asked Dr Wong Boh Boi, founder of Wong Boh Boi Pte Ltd (ParentCraft) and an esteemed speaker on pre and post-natal topics.
 Here are our top 3 Baby Care questions answered by Dr Wong.

 1. Is it intuitive for first-time parents to know how to carry a newborn?
 If not, what is the best position to do so?

 Most parents are able to handle a baby correctly after some instruction from the nurse after the baby has been delivered.
 For parents who want to gain some hands-on experience before the baby is born, attending antenatal classes may help to give them that confidence boost.

 The general rule to remember is to support the baby’s neck at all times, avoid holding the baby’s head, and when carrying the baby, to continue to support the baby’s neck with one hand while the other hand supports the baby’s bottom.

 2. How do you calm a crying baby?